firstbatchxyz/dria-blog/docs/cookbook/eval.md

         return self
 ```

-To implement the RAG pipeline, we'll use the `MiniRAG` class:
+To implement the RAG pipeline, we'll use the `NaiveRAG` class:

 #### The `NaiveRAG` Class